frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/opening-invoice-creation-tool.md

     - **Item Name**: (Optional) The item name entered here will be shown in the invoice item table.
     - **Outstanding Amount**: The outstanding amount of the invoice.

-> **Tip**: You can click the download button to download an excel sheet which you can fill up easily with appropriate data.
-If you have downloaded the excel sheet, then use the upload button to upload it.
+> **Tip**: You can click the download button to download an excel sheet that you can fill up easily with appropriate data.
+If you have downloaded the excel sheet, then use the Upload button to upload it.
 Once you upload the sheet, the table will be filled with appropriate data rows.